garrandall/popular-music-data/tracks/man-size-love-klymaxx.md

 I want a man size love
 Passion and control of my tenderness
-Baby wont you hold me
+Baby won't you hold me
 Show me, can you show me
 What a man size love is